InesBett/first_quest/README.md

 This is our first project on GitHub, and we are very excited to share it with you!
 With this game, we aimed to showcase the knowledge we acquired over the past weeks during the Bootcamp, translating our ideas into code using Python.

-On behalf of the team, we hope you enjoy GAME NAME as much as we enjoyed the process of creating it.
+On behalf of the team, we hope you enjoy Skyfall Emergency ✈️ as much as we enjoyed the process of creating it.

 Thank you all 😊